Climate infrastructure for data center sites

 Microgrids offer critical power and daily energy cost reductions.

 ZAM's Scale a Grid platform includes the design, build-out, as well as a third party covering the upfront capital costs.
 Your operations just pay a monthly flat fee.
-Advanced controls optimize on-site distributed energy resources (DERs) and deliver significant competitive advantages for your data center focused exclusively on model training, as well as cold storage sites.
+Advanced controls optimize on-site distributed energy resources (DERs) and deliver significant competitive advantages for your data center.

 Control your Energy Independence